k21971/EvilHack/doc/evilhack-changelog.md

 - Allow player monsters to spawn using newest race/role additions
 - Fix: broke (a)pply and #rub for all objects except gem class types
 - New Sokoban levels
+- Fix: show items given to monster with inventory letters